- Take short rests when you are tired. Avoid long naps during the day so that you can sleep well at night.

 - Eat with friends or play your favorite music at mealtime to boost your appetite.

 - Eat your biggest meal in the morning.
-Many people getting treatment for cancer find that this is when their appetite is greatest.
+Many people getting treatment for cancer find that this when their appetite is greatest.

 - If you can, increase your activity level.
 Doing so may boost your appetite.